• Skip to primary navigation

 That being said the longer it has to simmer the better the flavour will be, just remember that you'll need to keep topping up with water or stock to stop it reducing too much.

-A close up of Italian beef ragu and pasta on a fork
+A fork picking up some beef ragu and pasta from a bowl.

 How To Make Beef Ragu - Step By Step